sanand0/tools-in-data-science-public/README.md

 ### Notes

 - **[Graded Assignment 1](https://exam.sanand.workers.dev/tds-2025-01-ga1) checks course pre-requisites**.
-Please drop this course in a later term if you score low.
+Please drop this course (do it in a later term) if you score low.
 It'll be too tough for you now.
 - ‡ **Graded Assignments: Best 4 out 7**.
 We'll take the best 4 out of your graded assignments submissions.
 These, combined, will have a 15% weightage.
 - **Remote exams are open and hard**
   - You can use the Internet, WhatsApp, ChatGPT, your notes, your friends, your pets...